perl-workflow/perl-workflow/README.md

 We also issue a 'change state' observation if the executed action resulted in a new state.
-See ["WORKFLOWS ARE OBSERVABLE"](#workflows-are-observable) above for how we use and register observers and [Class::Observable](https://metacpan.org/pod/Class%3A%3AObservable) for more general information about observers as well as implementation details.
+See ["WORKFLOWS ARE OBSERVABLE"](#workflows-are-observable) above for how we use and register observers.

 Returns: new state of workflow